vmware/vic/doc/user_doc/vic_admin/interop.md

 You can restart or upgrade the virtual container host without needing to take the containers offline during the process.
 You do not require a native agent on the ESXi host.
 The appliance VM does not need to be running for vMotion to occur.
 Clusters with non-container VMs can also vMotion with fully automated DRS.

-## VMware vSAN
+## VMware vSAN&trade;
-The virtual container host maintains filesystem layers inherent in container images by mapping to discrete VMDK files, all of which can be housed in vSphere datastores on vSAN, NFS, or local disks.
+The virtual container host maintains filesystem layers inherent in container images by mapping to discrete VMDK files, all of which can be which can be housed in shared vSphere datastores, including vSAN and NFS datastores.